-- Multi server management so you can manage everything in the one place.
+- Multi-server management so you can manage everything in one place.

-- Access Control – You can create different passwords for different things, or just have the one master password for everything.
+- Access Control – You can create different passwords for different things or just have one master password for everything.

 - Use of FTP – Create an unlimited amount of FTP accounts.

 - Domain Privacy and Protection – A good idea to save people from stealing your information, Bluehost will hide your identity that is attached to your domain name.